After India, Rahul Gandhi’s website gets most visits from Saudi Arabia

 Wondering how could a national party promise such bizarre things, the defence official questions: has Congress been influenced by anti-India elements from Saudi Arabia?

-He says that any sensible political party would not overlook the repercussions of Wahhabism, Saudi Arabia's dominant faith, in Jammu and Kashmir.
-Wahhabism maintains that all those who don't believe and practice this form of Islam are enemies.
+He says that any sensible political party would not overlook the repercussions of Wahhabism, Saudi Arabia's dominant faith, in J&K. Wahhabism maintains that all those who don't believe and practice this form of Islam are enemies.

 "Wahhabism is flourishing in the Kashmir Valley through over 2000 mosques built by the millions of dollars from Saudi Arabia, Gulf and other Muslim countries.
 Large numbers of Valley locals are following Wahabi practices, which is called 'Ahle Hadith'.
 Now, the terror in the Valley is not dependent on infiltration from Pakistan as the locals are being dangerously radicalised through these mosques.
 The terrorism in Kashmir Valley has moved from getting Independence to establishing Islamic State style of territory," claims the defence official.